"There's only one thing that I know how to do well,

 And then I go look at Pop Culture Junk Mail and there's a link to an old InExOb, the one with the animal crackers.
 Further proof that it's about time I did this...

-Alt-Log, with stories from a wide variety of "alternative weeklies."
+A PopCJM highlight is Gael's Alt-Log, with stories from a wide variety of "alternative weeklies."
 From that, here's a one-woman war (via business cards and an insulting answering machine) against SUVs.
 Respondents outline their highly -thought-out reasons for buying these monsters.
 The usual "reason" given is "I have a lot of kids!"

 My employers used to have a small pickup to move stuff from store to store.
 Eventually, they replaced it with a pair of Ford Expeditions.
 These things are HUGE.
 And they hold nothing!
 We could fit more in the pickup that was half their size!
 We would've been better off buying a freaking cargo van.
 They're cheaper, roomier, get better mileage (better than CRAP, anyway), and are safer to drive.